duong-nd/CS175/Assignment8/README.md

 ** Normals. **  It's important to check that the fur normals are displayed correctly.
 It's difficult to test this programmatically.
 The only way that we could test this was to compare the visual reflection properties of the bunny in our implementation to those in the official solution.
 They appear to be the same, very very shiny.

-** Reponds to keyboard. **  We ensured that the bunny did the following:
+** Responds to keyboard. **  We ensured that the bunny did the following:
 * When the right arrow key is pressed, the fur grows longer.
 * When the left arrow key is pressed, the fur grows shorter.
 * When the up arrow key is pressed, the bunny becomes hairier.